Child Studies (M.Ed.)

 Areas of Concentration

 Through either track, you'll complete elective coursework according to the program guidelines and your selected area of concentration.
+A program of study is developed with your adviser based on your professional and academic goals.
 This list of courses is flexibly developed with your advisor based on your professional and academic goals.

 • Practicum

-As a Master of Education (M.Ed.) in Child Studies student, you'll apply what you learn in the classroom to either a field-based placement or as a member of a clinical or developmental research team, engaging in hands-on work with children, adolescents, and families.
+As a master of education (M.Ed.) student in Child Studies, you'll apply what you learn in the classroom as a member of a clinical or developmental research team or in a field-based placement engaging in hands-on work with children, adolescents, and families.

 Clinical and Developmental Research Track